coq/coq/doc/sphinx/proofs/writing-proofs/reasoning-inductives.rst

    .. exn:: Not an inductive product.
       :undocumented:

+   .. exn:: Cannot recognize a statement based on @reference.

+      The type of the :n:`@induction_arg` (in an :n:`@induction_clause`) must reduce to the :n:`@reference` which was inferred as the type the induction principle operates on.
+Note that it is not enough to be convertible, but you can work around that with :tacn:`change`:

+      .. coqtop:: reset all

+         Definition N := nat.
+         Axiom strong : forall P, (forall n:N, (forall m:N, m < n -> P m) -> P n)
+           -> forall n, P n.

+         Axiom P : N -> Prop.

+         Goal forall n:nat, P n.
+         intros.
+         Fail induction n using strong.
+         change N in n.
+         (* n is now of type N, matching the inferred type that strong operates on *) induction n using strong.

    .. exn:: Unable to find an instance for the variables @ident … @ident.

       Use the :n:`with @bindings` clause or the :tacn:`einduction` tactic instead.